Tech Companies Say They Want Black Coders

 Former American Express CEO Ken Chenault offers his insights in a sit-down with Stanford Business School:

-For more on diversity in the technology industry, check out our post, Gender Diversity Study: Silicon Valley 150 Walk-of-Shame.
+For more on diversity in the technology industry, check out our post, Gender Diversity Study: Silicon Valley 150 Walk-of-Shame and Gender Equality in the C-Suite.